qt-luigi/replacer/README.md

 ## Notice

-This tool read and process ll file contents to memory.
+This tool read and process all file contents to memory.

 ## License